 Table of Contents

-What is Information Technology?
+what’s Information Technology?

 Information Technology (IT) refers to the use of computers, storage, networking, and other physical devices, infrastructure, and processes to create, process, manage, store, and exchange all forms of electronic data.
 For beginners, think of it as the entire ecosystem that makes digital communication and computation possible.
+The primary goal of it’s to help people process information, ranging from very simple tasks, like sending an email, to complex operations, such as managing global supply chains or conducting scientific research.
+Understanding this broad scope is the first step for any beginner.

 Hardware vs. Software: The Core Components